Frequently Asked Questions About Food Sublingual Immunotherapy

 SLIT has a very good safety profile, largely because the oral mucosa is conditioned to tolerate various proteins on a daily basis, such as foods and resident bacteria.
 As a result, the sublingual mucosa has few pro-inflammatory cells, such as mast cells (which trigger allergic reactions in the skin, nose and lungs).
 This helps to explain why SLIT, when compared to OIT, is less likely to cause a severe, generalized allergic reaction.

-At the present time, food OIT is a popular method of treatment, but the ease and safety of SLIT makes it an attractive alternative, especially in the highly allergic person or someone who has struggled to advance in OIT.
+At the present time, food OIT is a popular method of treatment, but the ease and safety of SLIT makes it an attractive alternative, especially in the highly allergic person, particularly teens and older, or someone who has struggled with OIT.

 SLIT has been shown to produce fewer adverse reactions than OIT.
 The drops have a sweet taste since the food is diluted in glycerin.
 Some patients have taste aversion with OIT since they are consuming the very food that not only caused a reaction in the past, but also the one they have been told and conditioned to avoid for many years.
 This can become a difficult psychological hurdle for some people.

 Liquid food is self-administered at home, under the tongue.
 The early doses of the food are prepared here in the office and given to you from a plastic bottle.
 You will use a small syringe to draw up a very small amount (less than 1/10th of a tsp) and squirt it under the tongue.
 The liquid is held under the tongue for approximately two minutes before being swallowed.
-We ask that you don’t eat or drink for five minutes.
-We think children have to be at least five years old to be able to cooperate with the procedure.
-You will receive a series of 2-3 low doses on the first few visits, stay on the top dose at home daily, then return ~weekly for the next updose.
-There will be ~7 updose visits until you reach your maintenance dose.
+If you are on more than one food, the 2nd food can be taken two minutes after the 1st.
+We ask that you don’t eat or drink for five minutes after dosing.
+In general, children have to be at least five years old to be able to cooperate with the procedure.
+There will be ~4 updose visits until you reach your maintenance dose.
+At each updose visit you will receive a series of 2-3 low doses 20 minutes apart, then repeat the top dose at home daily until the next updose visit in 1-2 weeks.
 For foods that are available in a convenient liquid form, milk, egg white liquid, and tree nut milks, the maintenance dose uses undiluted food from your local grocery.
 Other foods commonly used in SLIT, peanut, sesame and wheat, use diluted flour that we’ll provide to you in bottles good for 3-6 months.

 Yes.
 They are very easy to travel with and can go anywhere you go.
 The plastic bottles have a small enough volume to be carried through airport security.
 Since taking the dose requires only a few minutes out of your day, it is very easy to continue your treatment no matter where you are, or how long you’re away.